kyberdrb/vscode_cpp_cmake_example_project/README.md

 cd build

-ls .. # look at the files we're going to work with cmake .. # Generate build files via CMake from the directory containing CMakeLists.txt with the use of the default toolchain
+ls .. # look at the files we're going to work with cmake .. #TODO not 'cmake -DCMAKE_BUILD_TYPE=Debug ..' # Generate build files via CMake from the directory containing CMakeLists.txt with the use of the default toolchain

 ls # look at the files we're going to work with cmake --build . # Build the project from the generated build files which creates executable file